olagberg/olagberg/README.md

 - :student: MSc student in Computer Science at NTNU, 2022 - 2024
 - :mortar_board: Graduated Software Engineering at OsloMet, 2022
 - :office: Working part time as developer at SpareBank 1 Utvikling, 2022
-- :juggling_person: Currently learning more about Playwright and npm packages
+- :juggling_person: Currently learning more about Playwright, XML, military tactics and npm packages
+- :crab: The future of web is PHP
 - :triangular_flag_on_post: Waiting for NPST Easter 2023

 ### :golfing: Hobbies